Frequently Asked Questions (and Their Answers)

 Spirit pack: Each player is required to purchase a team spirit pack.
-If your player will tryout for the team, we recommend that you order your spirit pack from Johnson Lambe in May so that it is available prior to the star of the season.
+If your player will tryout for the team, we recommend that you order your spirit pack from Johnson-Lambe in May so that it is available prior to the start of the season.

 Team camp (returning players only): The cost of team camp varies by the college hosting us.
 Team camp fee is typically $200-250 per player.
 If you have financial concerns, please speak to Coach Inscore.